Ylvauk/Django-Spotify/README.md

 Time to crank it up a notch by using templates!

-Just like how Express can use different templating engines (Jade, EJS, etc.), so can Django.
+Just like how Express can use different templating engines (Handlebars, Jade, EJS, etc.), so can Django.

 Django has two templating engines built-in: